-There was a large TV on the wall, below which was a large writing desk. which also served as the home for a fancy coffee machine (I love a fancy coffee machine).
+There was a large TV on the wall, below which was a large writing desk.
+This also served as the home for a fancy coffee machine (I love a fancy coffee machine).
 To one side stood a tall wardrobe with all the trappings of a nice hotel room.
-We had fluffy robes, slippers, bath towels and extra pillows.
+Inside was fluffy robes, slippers, bath towels and extra pillows.
 We didn’t spend a lot of time down here as we were out and about so much.

 We looked around confusedly for the bed.
 Was it a sofa bed?
 Then I spotted the stairs in the corner.
 These led up to a second floor and the rest of our facilities.

 Emerging at the top of the stairs, we finally found our bed.
 Well, it was actually two single beds pushed together but this never bothers us.
 It sometimes leads to a better sleep as your partner’s tossing and turning isn’t felt on your mattress!
 Plus, the pillows were so large and comfy, we barely even noticed the mattress.

 The whole room was bright and accented with lovely wooden beams , giving it a nice shot of character.
 In one corner was a large sink with a lovely big mirror, surrounded by its own light.
 There was a hair dryer on the wall which I didn’t think would be that good but it was actually reasonably powerful.